 Comprehension questions are a staple of traditional language learning.
 You read a passage, listen to some audio, and then you answer questions to prove that you’ve understood.
 Sounds logical, right?
 Well, I never do them.
-Personally, I’m not a fan comprehension questions.
+Personally, I’m not a fan of comprehension questions.

 Brazilian educator Rubem Alves once said that asking comprehension questions is the surest way to kill a reader’s enthusiasm.
 And he’s absolutely right!
 When learning a language, the priority isn’t to remember everything we’ve read.
 We don’t understand everything.
 And that’s okay.
-The value of reading and listening lies in engaging with the content, not in proving you can regurgitate details on command.

 Enjoying Content Without the Pressure